 About the Artist

-Yumi Nagumo's love for jewelry started at a young age, first collecting rings from dentist visits, to treasuring gifts from family, and ever since learning to drive & catching the travel bug, searching for unique jewelry at thrift and antique stores on her travels near and far.
+Yumi's love for jewelry started at a young age, first collecting rings from dentist visits, to treasuring gifts from family, and ever since learning to drive & catching the travel bug, searching for unique jewelry at antique & thrift stores on her travels near and far.

-Yumi's journey in learning to work with precious metals began in July 2015 with Kelly Allanson at Mountain Gems, and mentorship in lapidary arts with Geoff Cameron at the Port Moody Rock & Gem Club in September 2015.
-In joining the BC Lapidary Society, and the Creative Jeweller's Guild of BC, she has met and become friends with several rockhounds and artists, Ron Vauthrin & Rosalia Brown are also wonderful mentors.
+Her journey in learning to work with precious metals began in July 2015 with Kelly Allanson, workshops with Robyn Cornelius, and mentorship from Ron Vauthrin, as well as mentorship in lapidary arts with Geoff Cameron at the Port Moody Rock & Gem Club since September 2015.

 Celebrating natural beauty.

-I enjoy incorporating natural stones, I feel that stones add a heightened element of natural beauty.
-Natural materials, like the use of stones and bone in jewelry, first caught my attention during travels to South Africa (2004), and the spark to learn about lapidary arts was instilled in Bocas del Toro (2015).
+Travel has been a big part of my life, and also influences what I enjoy creating.
+Natural materials, like the use of stone and bone, first captured my attention while wandering small street markets near Johannesburg, South Africa (2004), and the spark to learn about lapidary arts was instilled in Bocas del Toro (2015).

-My designs are influenced by the natural wear and darkened tones of antique jewelry, with hints of dainty detail and celestial magic, inspired by jewelry seen during travels to France (2007) and Nepal (2014).
+My designs are also influenced by the natural wear and darkened tones of antique jewelry, with hints of dainty details.
+Inspired by jewelry seen during travels to Paris, France (2007) and Pokhara, Nepal (2014).
 I also love the natural textures of mountains, moss, and leaves.

 Each piece is thoughtfully planned & carefully crafted in a humble studio in Vancouver, BC.